AbsaOSS/cobrix/README.md

 - The COBOL copybooks parser doesn't have a Spark dependency and can be reused for integrating into other data processing engines.

+- Supports reading files compressed in Hadoop-compatible way (gzip, bzip2, etc), but with limited parallelism (only per-file parallelism).
+  Uncompressed files are preferred for performance.

 ## Videos

 We have presented Cobrix at DataWorks Summit 2019 and Spark Summit 2019 conferences.
 The screencasts are available here: